-The Defra Project Manager will act as the main point of contact for matters relating to the delivery of this contract.
+The Project Manager will act as the main point of contact for matters relating to the delivery of this contract.
 Appropriate escalation routes to senior managers to be included in the project bid to mitigate risk of delivery issues.
-The Defra Project Manager will coordinate an internal Project Board to review the work and ensure it meets project objectives.
+The project will be managed on behalf of Defra by a Principal Scientist, in Research, Analysis and Evaluation: Climate Change and Resource Efficiency Environment and Business Directorate, Environment Agency.
+The Project Manager will coordinate an internal project Steering Group to review the work and ensure it meets project objectives.
 Meetings have been incorporated into the Programme of work to discuss progress and to ensure timely support and data provision as required.

-The Project Board will monitor progress and provide advice, support and guidance on project scope, methodology, policy focus and research outputs.
-Tenderers should cost (half days) for up to 17 meetings, including travel time, preparation and producing outputs from the meetings.
+A Steering Group will guide the project.
+The Steering Group will monitor progress and provide advice, support and guidance on project scope, methodology, policy focus and research outputs.
+Tenderers should cost (half days) for up to three meetings, including travel time, preparation and producing outputs from the meetings.
 This will include an inception meeting and further meetings to coincide with key project outputs (e.g. as detailed in the deliverables).
-The meetings will usually be held over MS Teams (due to COVID-19), or in Defra offices in central London.
+The meetings will usually be held over Webex and in Defra offices in central London.